-Lake County has a population of approximately 7,814 people with 20.7 people per square mile, according to the U.S. Census Bureau's 2006 estimated population data.
+Lake County has a population of approximately 7,310 people with 19.39 people per square mile, according to the U.S. Census Bureau's 2010 census data.
+This represents a -6.43 percent change from the 2000 Census.

 Lake County was one of the original 17 counties created by the Colorado legislature on November 1, 1861.
 As originally defined, Lake County included a large portion of western Colorado to the south and west of its present boundaries.
 It was named for the Twin Lakes in the area.